Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 There are 4 permission-type values, which can be set for personal plots and for town plots as well (town permissions can be set by the mayor and affect plots who are not owned by any player.)
 The basic command for this is either `/resident set perm` or `/town set perm` followed by the proper flags for each permission.

+Players can see the server's switch blocks by using the `towny switches` command.

+Players can see the server's item_use items by using the `towny itemuse` command.

 ### []()Perm-Types

 The 4 permission-types available are Build, Destroy, Switch and Itemuse.

 -   Build allows players to add blocks in your town/plot.

--   Destroy allows players to remove blocks in your town/plot.
+-   Destroy allows players to remove blocks in your town/plot, or in some cases alter the states of existing blocks (think changing redstone repeater settings.)

 -   Switch covers the use of:
+    -   CHEST,
+    -   SHULKER_BOXES,
+    -   TRAPPED_CHEST,
+    -   FURNACE,
+    -   BLAST_FURNACE,
+    -   DISPENSER,
+    -   HOPPER,
+    -   DROPPER,
+    -   JUKEBOX,
+    -   STONECUTTER,
+    -   SMITHING_TABLE,
+    -   FLETCHING_TABLE,
+    -   SMOKER,
-    -   dispensers,
+    -   LOOM,
-    -   noteblocks,
+    -   GRINDSTONE,
-    -   chests,
+    -   COMPOSTER,
-    -   furnaces,
+    -   CARTOGRAPHY_TABLE,
-    -   wooden and iron doors,
-    -   levers,
+    -   BELL,
-    -   gold, iron, stone and wood pressure plates,
-    -   stone buttons,
+    -   BARREL,
-    -   trapdoors,
+    -   BREWING_STAND,
-    -   jukeboxes,
+    -   LEVER,
-    -   redstone repeaters,
+    -   PRESSURE_PLATES,
-    -   gates,
+    -   BUTTONS,
-    -   trapped chests,
+    -   WOOD_DOORS,
-    -   redstone comparators,
+    -   FENCE_GATES,
-    -   beacon blocks,
+    -   TRAPDOORS,
-    -   hoppers,
+    -   MINECARTS,
-    -   droppers,
+    -   LODESTONE,
-    -   item frames,
+    -   RESPAWN_ANCHOR,
-    -   Accessing minecart hoppers, minecart chests, minecart furnaces.
-    -   Shulker boxes
+    -   TARGET
-    -   .... or any other type of block which is clicked on in some manner.
+    -   .... or any other type of block which is clicked on.

 -   Itemuse covers the use of:
-    -   water and lava buckets,
+    -   MINECARTS,
-    -   empty buckets,
+    -   BOATS,
-    -   lighters,
+    -   ENDER_PEARL,
-    -   bonemeal and other dyes,
-    -   enderpearls,
+    -   FIREBALL,
-    -   placing/destroying all minecart types,
-    -   firecharges,
+    -   CHORUS_FRUIT,
-    -   using bottles.
+    -   LEAD
     -   .... or any other type of item which is used in some manner.

+- ItemUse and Switch lists have the follow pre-configured catch-all groups you can add to them: BOATS,MINECARTS,WOOD_DOORS,PRESSURE_PLATES,FENCE_GATES,TRAPDOORS,SHULKER_BOXES,BUTTONS.
+- Note: Vehicles like MINECARTS and BOATS can be added to the switch_ids.
+If you want to treat other rideable mobs like switches add SADDLE to protect HORSES, DONKEYS, MULES, PIGS, STRIDERS (This is not recommended, unless you want players to not be able to re-mount their animals in towns they cannot switch in.)

 ### []()Perm-Groups